gauravcodepro/gauravcodepro/README.md

 **Communication skill**: Clear, presice, applicative
 -  Communicative, approachable, motivated, task and solution oriented, time responsive, and initiative taker.
 -  Pro-active in making effective communication as communication leads to result oriented approaches.
 - **If someone understands without speaking/listening it is a sign of disordered personality and supporting/enterntaining or getting involved is your loss.
-Giving importance to such approach shows your lack of mental dialect and reasoning and comprehending**. **You are allowed to believe/assume anything and that has nothing to do with me if you have not listened from me.**
+Giving importance to such approach shows your lack of mental dialect and reasoning and comprehending**. **You are allowed to believe/assume/link/talk anything and that has nothing to do with me if you have not listened from me.
+Loss is yours if you have invested your time.**

 **Areas of Interest**